Antthony Mark Hankins: Early life

 His portfolio of pieces was the key to securing an interview to attend the Pratt Institute's School of Design in Brooklyn, New York, from 1986 to 1988.
-Shortly after he graduated, at the age of nineteen, he was accepted at the École de la Chambre Syndicale de la Couture Parisienne in Paris, France as the second American and first African-American student.
+Shortly after he graduated, at the age of nineteen, he was accepted at the École de la chambre syndicale de la couture parisienne in Paris, France as the second American and first African-American student.

 To earn the $10,000 tuition and secure a plane ticket to Paris, Antthony contacted Christy Ferer, a fashion correspondent with the Today Show to help get him exposure.
 They agreed to do a two part piece the latter of which was shot in Paris and aired December 9, 1988.
 The national exposure opened doors for Antthony and from it an anonymous donation came in the mail which allowed him to secure a plane ticket to Paris.

-From 1988 to 1989 Antthony continued to expand his education in fashion in Paris at the École de la Chambre Syndicale de la Couture Parisienne and is numbered among alumni including Karl Lagerfeld and Yves-Saint-Laurant.
+From 1988 to 1989 Antthony continued to expand his education in fashion in Paris at the École de la Chambre Syndicale de la Couture Parisienne and is numbered among alumni including Karl Lagerfeld and Yves Saint Laurent.

 The Chambre Syndicale governs the Paris fashion houses, setting the standards and rules of the industry.
 The school was founded in 1929 by the Chambre Syndicale to provide talent and skilled labor for the Paris design houses.

 As a student, Anthony Mark Hankins apprenticed with Yves Saint Laurant in Paris (1988–1990).
 Later, he also apprenticed for Adrienne Vittadini, Willi Smith (1986), Michael Paris, and Homer Layne (1987).

 During that time it was at an interview with Bob Mackie, an Emmy winning designer for shows like Carol Burnett Show and The Sonny & Cher Comedy Hour, which pointed him towards the ready-to-wear mass market.